Skip to main content

 There is an ever-growing need for skilled technologists to play a critical role in understanding, managing and protecting our vital natural environments.
 Whether your interests lie in the importance of ensuring the integrity of fish and wildlife habitats or creating sustainable outdoor recreation opportunities, this program is for you.

-Experience first-based learning using new technology, giving you the hands-on skills and knowledge necessary to successfully compete for jobs like park rangers, provincial fisheries and wildlife technologist and recreation technologist.
+Experience-based learning using new technology gives you the hands-on skills and knowledge necessary to successfully compete for jobs like park rangers, provincial fisheries and wildlife technologist and recreation technologist.

-The Recreation, Fish and Wildlife Technology Program is nationally accredited with the Canadian Technologists Accreditation Board.
+The Recreation, Fish and Wildlife Technology Program is nationally accredited through Technology Accreditation Canada (TAC).
+It is provincially accredited by the College of Applied Biologists.

-This helps to ensure the program is relevant, and the quality of the program has been assessed against industry outcomes.
-In addition, we meet regularly with a Program Advisory Committee consisting of industry and government representatives.
-Many of these representatives are past graduates.
-Advisory committee feedback can result in updates to our curriculum.
+To help ensure the program is relevant, the quality of the program has been assessed against industry outcomes.
+The program receives feedback from our Program Advisory Committee, which consists of industry and government representatives, including many past graduates.

 Transferability